SUSE Manager Proxy Deployment as a Virtual Machine - KVM

 Enter the following settings when creating a new virtual machine using virt-manager.

 This table specifies the minimum requirements.
 These are suitable for a quick test installation, such as a server with one client.
-If you want to use a production environment, review the requirements listed in Hardware Requirements.
+If you want to use a production environment and need background information about disk space, see Hardware Requirements.

 KVM Settings